Explains the different types of automation available, when and how automation applies to orders, and how to reprocess automation in ShipStation.

 Automation applies to orders when one of the following occurs:

-An order imports or is created in ShipStation in the Awaiting Shipment status.
+An order imports into ShipStation in the Awaiting Shipment status or an order is created in the Awaiting Shipment status.

 An order that imported or was created in the Awaiting Payment or On Hold status updates to the Awaiting Shipment status.